juliezembik/koala-holla/readme.md

 2. Ability to delete Koalas from the database.

+3. Add some styling.

 Pro Mode
 ---
 1. Ability to edit information for existing Koalas in the db.
-2. Add form validation, styling and a well formatted README.md.
+2. Add form validation, additional styling and a README.md.

 Delivery
 --------